xavdid/advent-of-code/solutions/2020/day_11/README.md

                 return "L"

             num_occupied_adjacent += 1
-            # stop as soon as we hit the treshold
+            # stop as soon as we hit the threshold
             if num_occupied_adjacent == 4 and tile == "#":
                 return "L"